 Inlays repair damage contained within the cusp (outer edges), where onlays are generally larger and extend beyond the cusp.
 Inlays and onlays are more conservative in nature than crowns, because they don’t require any removal of healthy tooth structure to place.
 Inlays and onlays can strengthen and reinforce your natural tooth so it will last as long as possible.

-While “the dreaded root canal” has earned a bad rap over the years, the truth is, root canals are one of the most common dental procedures today, and are often a fairly routine and painless treatment.
+While “the dreaded root canal” has earned a bad rap over the years, the truth is, root canals are one of the most common modern dental procedures and are often a fairly routine and painless treatment.
 It’s actually the pain of an infected tooth that is much worse than the root canal itself.